 Galbraith composed her first ballet suite in 2013 for a commission awarded by the Bodiography Contemporary Ballet Company in Pittsburgh, PA.
 Whispers of Light, choreographed by founding director Maria Caruso, was premiered in two concerts that celebrated the Highmark Caring Place—an organization, with four facilities in western Pennsylvania, that champions the cause of grieving children and provides programs in support of children and their families who have suffered tragic losses.

-Galbraith is in frequent demand as a guest lecturer and clinician.
-Past engagements include appearances at the Women's Composer Festival of Hartford, the National Collegiate Choral Organization Condference, UCLA, California State University at Northridge, Julliard, the University of Chicago, Vassar College, Northwestern College (Minnesota), Washington and Jefferson College, the Patabsco High School & Center for the Arts (Baltimore), and the Pennsylvania Governor's School for the Arts.
-Most recently, she served on a 3-composer panel for the McKnight Artists Fellowships Program in St. Paul, and presented a lecture on "Women in Music" at the Kent Place School in Summit, New Jersey.
+Galbraith is in frequent demand as a lecturer, clinician, adjudicator, and composer-in-residence.
+In addition to the events described below, she has presented lectures and master classes at UCLA, California State University at Northridge, the Julliard School of Music, the University of Chicago, Vassar College, Washington and Jefferson College, the Patabsco High School & Center for the Arts (Baltimore), the Kent Place School (New Jersey), and the Pennsylvania Governor's School for the Arts.
+She has also served on discussion panels for the Pittsburgh Symphony Orchestra, the National Endowment for the Arts, and as a judge for the McKnight Artists Fellowships Program (Minnesota) and the Pennsylvania Council on the Arts.

-A prolific and obsessive composer, Galbraith devotes the same amount of time and energy to her students at Carnegie Mellon University, where she is highly respected as a teacher of composition, orchestration, and theory.
+A prolific and obsessive composer, Galbraith devotes the same amount of time and energy to her students at Carnegie Mellon University, where she Professor and Chair of Composition and a highly respected teacher and mentor.

 Nancy Galbraith was born into a musical family on January 27, 1951 in Pittsburgh, Pennsylvania.
 She began piano studies at the age of four with her mother, pianist/organist Alverta Hoffman Riddle, who passed her along to pianist Fredrick Schiefelbein.
 She also enjoyed the encouragement and support of her uncle, Pittsburgh Symphony violinist Freeman Hoffman.
 During her teen years she studied piano with Father Ignatius Purda at St. Vincent's College, and music theory and piano at the Carnegie Mellon Preparatory School of Music.
 She also studied clarinet with the Pittsburgh Symphony's Jerry Levine, and was first chair clarinet of the Allegheny Valley Honors Band for four years.
 Galbraith earned degrees in composition from Ohio University (BM, 1972) and West Virginia University (MM, 1978), and continued studies in composition, piano, and organ at Carnegie Mellon University.